BafS/predis/README.md

 ## How to _install_ and use Predis ##

-This library can be found on [Packagist](http://packagist.org/packages/predis/predis) for an easier management of projects dependencies using [Composer](http://packagist.org/about-composer) or on our [own PEAR channel](http://pear.nrk.io) for a more traditional installation using PEAR.
-Ultimately, compressed archives of each release are [available on GitHub](https://github.com/predis/predis/releases).
+This library can be found on [Packagist][link-travis] for an easier management of projects dependencies using [Composer](http://packagist.org/about-composer) or on our [own PEAR channel](http://pear.nrk.io) for a more traditional installation using PEAR.
+Ultimately, compressed archives of each release are [available on GitHub](https://github.com/ProtonMail/predis/releases).

 ### Loading the library ###